 Since you can’t export Public folders to PST by using PowerShell commands, follow these methods to export Public folders in Exchange 2010 to PST file.

-In order to export your Public folder, MS Outlook needs to be connected to the source environment with appropriate Public folder permissions.
-Just follow the below steps:
+To export Public folder, MS Outlook needs to be connected to the Exchange server with appropriate Public Folder permissions.
+The steps are as follows,

 Step 2: Click on File>Open>Import

-Step 3: From the new dialog screen, select and click the option “Export to a file” followed by clicking on “Next”
+Step 3: In Import and Export Wizard dialog screen, click on “Export to a file” option and then click on “Next”

-Step 5: From the “Export Outlook Data File” screen and select the Public folder you want to export from
+Step 5: From the “Export Outlook Data File” screen, select Public Folder(s) that you want to export to PST.
+Click ‘Next’

-Step 7: Leave the password fields blank and clock on “OK”
+Step 7: Leave the password fields blank and click on “OK”